OpenBB-finance/OpenBB/website/content/platform/development/contributor-guidelines/deprecating_endpoints.md

 ## Deprecating an endpoint

-1. Add new endpoint: the new endpoint that will replace the deprecated one.
+1. Add the new endpoint that will replace the deprecated one.

 2. Add the deprecation warning